All statutory citations are from Florida Statutes Title IX, Electors and Elections.

 Paper ballot (hand marked paper ballots and ballot marking devices for accessibility)

 Mix of hand count and retabulation

 A close vote margin of less than or equal to 0.5% initiates a machine recount.
 Paper ballots are retabulated using automatic tabulating equipment.
 Section 102.141(7) & (7)(a).
 If this retabulation shows that the close vote margin is less than or equal to 0.25% , a manual recount is conducted.
-However, this manual recount applies only to those ballots sorted by the automatic tabulating equipment as having either undervotes or overvotes for the office or measure in question; and the hand count cannot be held if "The number of overvotes and undervotes is fewer than the number of votes needed to change the outcome of the election."
+However, this manual recount applies only to those ballots sorted by the automatic tabulating equipment as having either undervotes or overvotes for the office or measure in question; and the manual count cannot be held if "The number of overvotes and undervotes is fewer than the number of votes needed to change the outcome of the election."
+A manual recount consists of a recount of marksense ballots or of digital images of those ballots by a person.
 Section 102.166(1)(b).

 Close vote margin

 The close vote margin for Florida elections is less than or equal to 0.5% of the total votes cast for a given office or measure.
 These recounts are initiated automatically by election officials.
 The law specifies that candidates, including candidates for retention to a judicial office, and ballot measures are all subject to recounts.
 Both primary and general elections are eligible for recounts.
 The candidate or candidates who are defeated by the close-vote margin may waive the recount if a request is made in writing to the canvassing board.
 Section 102.141(7).